 Countertop Makeup Storage Ideas

-If you’ve decided on the counter, I personally love and recommend the acrylic drawers.
+If you’ve decided you need bathroom storage for makeup, I personally love and recommend the acrylic drawers.

 They can be pricey, but it’s nice to be able to see exactly what’s inside each drawer and have easy access to your makeup.